 When exploring the results of a comparison, you can choose to rename topics.
 Any changes will be reflected on any insight cards where the particular topic(s) are present.

-3. Enter your preferred label for the topic and click 'Save'
+Enter your preferred label, click 'Save' and then 'Okay.'

 Use Custom Themes to define your own topic categories and add your domain expertise on top of our AI-generated topics for more accurate analysis.